 While the Delaware courts have determined that such choice of forum provisions are facially valid, a stockholder may nevertheless seek to bring a claim in a venue other than those designated in the exclusive forum provisions, and there can be no assurance that such provisions will be enforced by a court in those other jurisdictions.
 We note that investors cannot waive compliance with the federal securities laws and the rules and regulations thereunder.

 Limitations on Liability and Indemnification

 See "Executive Compensation-Limitations on Liability and Indemnification."

 Exchange Listing

-We intend to apply to have our common stock approved for listing on the Nasdaq Global Market under the symbol "LBPH."
+We have applied to list our common stock on the Nasdaq Global Market under the symbol "LBPH."

 Transfer Agent and Registrar